Stay safe, connected, and independent.

 I want to know who is at the door

-Compare video doorbells that are easier to set up for older adults, use, and live with.
+Compare video doorbells that are easier for older adults to set up, use, and live with.

 I would rather watch a short video